NIVANorge/Mobius/Documentation/README.md

 ## Known Mobius bugs:

 -  If you have accidentally made a circular reference between equations, Mobius will report this.
 This is good.
-However if the circular reference involves both equations outside and inside a solver batch, Mobius will sometimes get confused about what equation inside the solver was involved in its error report.
+However if the circular reference involves both equations outside and inside a solver batch, Mobius, in its error report, will sometimes get confused about what equation inside the solver was involved.